 The Big O and Jumpin Johnny merit an apology and recognition from vestiges of the Dixie Classic.

 No school made amends better for such an unrecognized injustice than Maryland in 2013 when the Terrapins hosted Syracuse’s football team.
-Maryland honored the late Wilmeth Sidat-Singh, Syracuse’s black quarterback in 1937 who died as a Tuskegee Airman in a World War II training crash, with family members present.
+Maryland honored the late Wilmeth Sidat-Singh, Syracuse’s black quarterback in 1937 with family members present.
+Sidat-Singh died in 1943 in a World War II training flight crash over Lake Huron after he been accepted into the Tuskegee Airman.

 On that 1937 day at Maryland, one of Syracuse’s offensive linemen was Duffy Daugherty, who was destined to lead the integration of college football as Michigan State’s head coach from 1954 to 1972.
 Raye played for him as part of his Underground Railroad teams that recruited the segregated South.